MSc Optical Communications and Signal ProcessingFind a programme

-This programme builds on the internationally-recognised research strengths of the Photonics and High Performance Networks research groups within the Smart Internet Lab.
-Optical fibre communications form the backbone of all land-based communications and is the only viable means to support today's global information systems.
+This programme builds on the internationally recognised research strengths of the Photonics and High Performance Networks research groups within the Smart Internet Lab.
+Optical fibre communications form the backbone of all land-based communications and are the only viable means to support today's global information systems.
 Research at Bristol is contributing to the ever-increasing requirement for bandwidth and flexibility through research into optical switching technology, wavelength conversion, high-speed modulation, data regeneration and novel semiconductor lasers.

-The programme is accredited by the Institute of Engineering and Technology until 2018, one of only a handful of accredited programmes in the UK.
+The programme is accredited by the Institute of Engineering and Technology, one of only a handful of accredited programmes in the UK.

 Visit the Department of Electrical and Electronic Engineering website to learn more about the MSc in Optical Communications and Signal Processing.